Updated May 9, 2023

 Step 3.4: All settings will apply to the selected cell.

-Now Enter 1 in cell B2- It will allow a user to enter any whole number from 0 to 10.
+Now Enter 1 in cell B2- It will allow users to enter any whole number from 0 to 10.

 Now Enter 11 in cell B2- It will throw by default error.